AlexandreBonaventure/vue-mq/README.md

 mq => required : String | Array

 *Important*: note that you can append a `+` modifier at the end of the string to specify that the conditional rendering happens for all greater breakpoints.

+## SSR Support
+v1.0+ now supports SSR.
+You can customize the `defaultBreakpoint` which let you set the breakpoint used by the server-side-rendering

 ## Browser Support
 This plugin relies on matchMedia API to detect screensize change.
 So for older browsers and IE, you should polyfill this out: